 Keep reading to remember all of the movies you used to think were hilarious and vote up the ones that have aged most horribly.

 This 1961 romantic comedy has provided the blueprint for most of the Manic Pixie Dream Girls and the following films that featured them.
 Audrey Hepburn's naive eccentric socialite Holly Golightly is hardly a three-dimensional character.
 But time has been kind to the character, likely because of how good Hepburn is in the film.
 And no matter how daffy Hepburn's portrayal of Golightly is it's never going to seem offensive next to Mickey Rooney's portrayal of Mr. Yunioshi.

-Yunioshi is a Japanese photographer who lives in Golightly's apartment building. aucasian Rooney speaks faux-broken Chinese, wears buck-teeth, tapes his eyelids.
+Yunioshi is a Japanese photographer who lives in Golightly's apartment building.
+Rooney speaks in an accent, wears false teeth, and tapes his eyelids.
 It's hard to believe that people weren't upset with Rooney's portrayal at the time, but Rooney himself claimed that there was no racist intent in the character.
-Regarding later criticism of his racist depiction, he said:
+Regarding later criticism, he said:

 [It] breaks my heart...Never in all the more than 40 years after we made it — not one complaint.
 Every place I’ve gone in the world people say, ‘You were so funny.’
 Asians and Chinese come up to me and say, ‘Mickey you were out of this world.’1,6552,054Aged poorly?